UKradioastro/UKRAA_PicoMuon/README.md

 &nbsp;
 <!-- =============================================================================== -->
-## Install the software onto your RPi
+## Getting the software onto your RPi

 1. Log into your Raspberry Pi4/5 using VNC.